cristiancolosimo/presence-bot-rs/readme.md

 - RUST_LOG=info, the log level of the bot (trace, debug, info, warn, error)

 - CHRONO_TIME_OFFSET="+02:00", the offset of the time zone of the lab, default +02:00 (Italy, Rome), for other time zone see https://docs.rs/chrono/latest/chrono/offset/struct.FixedOffset.html
+- TZ=Europe/Rome , the time zone of the lab, default Europe/Rome, for other time zone see https://en.wikipedia.org/wiki/List_of_tz_database_time_zones used by alpine linux

 and for start it run the command docker-compose up -d